syedshazli/Leetcode-Practice/README.md

 * Set max variable to next element minus smallest
 *  Return max variable
   --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-[Problem 7]: Valid Palindrome: A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
+EASY: [Problem 7]: Valid Palindrome: A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters include letters and numbers.

 Given a string s, return true if it is a palindrome, or false otherwise.